Dance in India: Classical dance

 Classical dance of India has developed a type of dance-drama that is a form of total theater.
 The dancer acts out a story almost exclusively through gestures.
 Most of the classical dances of India enact stories from Hindu mythology.
 Each form represents the culture and ethos of a particular region or a group of people.

-The criteria for being considered as classical is the style's adherence to the guidelines laid down in Natyashastra, which explains the Indian art of acting.
+The criteria for being considered classical is the style's adherence to the guidelines laid down in Natyashastra, which explains the Indian art of acting.
 The Sangeet Natak Akademi currently confers classical status on eight Indian classical dance styles: Bharatanatyam (Tamil Nadu), Kathak (North, West and Central India), Kathakali (Kerala), Kuchipudi (Andhra), Odissi (Odisha), Manipuri (Manipur), Mohiniyattam (Kerala), and Sattriya (Assam).
+Another Indian classical dance, which is not yet recognized by Government of India, is Gaudiya Nritya (West Bengal).
 All classical dances of India have roots in Hindu arts and religious practices.